Coyula, Tonalá

 Coyula is a locality in Tonalá, Jalisco, Mexico.
 It is part of the Guadalajara Metropolitan Area.
 As of 2020, it has a total population of 64,886.

 Geography

 Coyula is located on the northern portion of Tonalá, to the north of Cerro de La Reina.
 It is located at an average elevation of 1,532 meters above the sea level.

 Climate

 Coyula has a Humid Subtropical Climate (Cwa).
-It sees the most amount of rainfall on July, with an average precipitation of 165.9 mm; and the least amount of rainfall on April, with an average precipitation of 1.6 mm.
+It sees the most rainfall on July, with an average precipitation of 165.9 mm; and the least amount of rainfall on April, with an average precipitation of 1.6 mm.